0 hidden charges. 0 forex

 Top 5 Index Funds in India

 There are no free lunches - and certainly no free profits.
 You can credit my CA for this witty repartee, but it’s true.
-Index fund profits are taxed as capital gains.
-And the rate of tax on index funds depends on how long you hold the funds.
+Index fund profits are taxed as capital gains and the rate of tax on index funds depends on how long you hold the funds.

 I sold my index fund investments in less than a year, so I had to pay tax on my short term capital gains.
 At 15%.

 But if you choose to hold your investments for longer than a year, you need to pay tax on your long term capital gains at 10%.
 But there’s some good news here.
-Long term gains up to Rs.
-1 lakh are tax-free.
+Long term gains up to ₹1 lakh are tax-free.
 If you’re otherwise in the 30% tax bracket, this is sure to be welcome news!

 Well, it’s time to wrap up my memoir of taking the leap and investing in the markets - even if I took the safe route to it.
 If you relate to any part of my journey, index funds are something you should consider too.
 For the risk-averse, it can bring the possibility of better returns at low-risk levels.
 And for the risk-takers, it can bring some level of stability in an otherwise volatile portfolio.